 A third new road was built in 1933 and is still in use today.

 We highly recommend Franschhoek as a great place to visit.
 We had dinner with a family who moved to Franschhoek two decades ago as their ideal retirement community.

 PS.
-This was a cold day and a few days later I had a cold.
-My fault for not bringing anything warm on this trip.
+It was a cold day, and a few days later, I had a cold—my fault for not bringing anything warm on this trip.

-On June 21, 2019, the Western Cape was hit with very strong storms.
+On June 21, 2019, the Western Cape was hit with powerful storms.
 After rock falls, the Franschhoek Pass was closed.
 My sister sent me these photographs published in the media.